adamsorbie/unix_course-2020-02-14/README.md

 $ tail origin_of_species.txt
 ```

+This is super useful if you want to look at large files (e.g. FASTQ), because you can't
+normally open them in a text editor.

-You cannot only select vertically but also horizontally using the
+You can also extract text horizontally using the
 command `cut`.
+This is especially useful if you have a file with different columns.
-Let us extract only the first 10 characters of each line
+To see how this works lets extract the first 10 characters of each line
 in the file `origin_of_species.txt`:

 ```
 $ cut -c 1-10 origin_of_species.txt
 ```

-The tool `cut` can be very useful to extract certain columns from CSV
-files (*comma/character separated values*).
+Lets now look at a more common usage (at least for me).
 Have a look at the content of the
-file `genes.csv`.
+file `mapping_file.tab`.
 You see that it contains different columns that are
 tabular-separated.
 You can extract selected columns with `cut`:

 ```
-$ cut -f 1,4 genes.csv
+$ cut -f 1,4 mapping_file.tab
 ```

 # File content - part 2